pgeu/pgeu-system/docs/confreg/schedule.md

 Internal notes
 :   These are notes that are auto-created by the system, or that are made by the administrators.
-These notes are only bisible to the conference organisers, and *not* to the speakers themselves.
+These notes are only visible to the conference organisers, and *not* to the speakers themselves.

 ### Speakers <a name="speakers"></a>